schmerlain14/Shotgun_metagenomics_workshop/README.md

 For repeating the steps just follow the steps in Script.txt.

 Be aware that this was produced using the environments provided on the FH Tulln Server.

-In case you want to use the data we produced, the data is also provided in the folder data.